 For applicants holding a U.S. passport, we recommend VisaHQ, who provides a fast, efficient service at a very competitive price.
 Visit their website at http://www.visahq.com/

 Tourists holding ordinary passports of Singapore, Brunei and Japan are allowed to enter China for up to 15 days without visas, the travel purposes can be for tourism, family or friends visits.

-Foreign tourists from countries that require a visa for Hong Kong and Macau and who hold that visa are able to visit Guangdong province using a 144-hour Convenient Visa to stay for up to 6 days.
-The entry ports are in the following cities - Guangzhou, Shenzhen, Zhuhai, Foshan, Dongguan, Zhongshan, Jiangmen, Zhaoqing, Huizhou and Shantou.
+Foreign tourists holding a visa for Hong Kong and Macau can enter and stay in Guangdong province for up to 6 days using a 144-hour Convenient Visa.
+Valid entry ports are in the following cities: Guangzhou, Shenzhen, Zhuhai, Foshan, Dongguan, Zhongshan, Jiangmen, Zhaoqing, Huizhou and Shantou.

 Tourists holding ordinary visas from the following countries are allowed to enter Hainan for no more than 15 days without a visa: Australia, Austria, Canada, Denmark, France, Finland, Germany, Great Britain, Indonesia, Italy, Japan, Kazakstan, Republic of Korea, Malaysia, Netherlands, New Zealand, Norway, Philippines, Russia, Spain, Sweden, Switzerland, Singapore, Thailand, USA and Ukraine.
 A tour group should be with at least 5 people.
 Tour groups from South Korea, Germany and Russia can stay up to 21 days, and two people can be regarded as a group.
 The visa should be processed through local registered agencies.